-You were picked along with thousands of other people who live in areas of Glasgow we are interested in.
+Participants were picked along with thousands of other people who live in areas of Glasgow we are interested in.
 The selection process involved a combination of random sampling, sampling of residents from specific neighbourhoods and people involved in previous surveys as part of this study.

-What does taking part involve?
+What did taking part involve?

-What will you be asked?
+What was asked?

-Do I have to answer all the questions?
+Did participants have to answer all the questions?

 What happens after the interview?

 Some people may be contacted to participate in follow up interviews or focus groups.
 We also send regular newsletters to all households in the study areas.